Yom Ha’Shoah 2018 Holocaust Commemoration

 Morgan State University Choir

-On Wednesday, April 11, please join us for a viewing of the feature-length documentary film Defiant Requiem that depicts the story of the Nazi concentration camp Theresienstad.
+On Wednesday, April 11 at 7 p.m. in the Krieger Auditorium at Chizuk Amuno Congregation, please join us for a viewing of the feature-length documentary film Defiant Requiem that depicts the story of the Nazi concentration camp Theresienstad.
 Led by imprisoned conductor Rafael Schächter, the inmates of the inmates of Theresienstad fought back…with art and music.
 Through hunger, disease, and slave labor, the Jewish inmates of Terezin hold onto their humanity by staging plays, composing opera, performing opera’s like Verdi’s Requiem, and using paper and ink to record the horrors around them.
 This film presentation will help prepare you for the performance of Verdi’s Requiem on Sunday, April 15.
 This is FREE, NON-TICKETED event.
-The time and special place for this viewing is TBA.

 “At the sound of her voice the audience is immediately charmed.” ~ BmoreArt, 2014